tom074541/PAPN-Pyramid-Attention-Enhanced-Prototype-Network/README.md

 MAML.py and Reptile.py can be used to train, validate and test the MAML and Reptile model on time series data.
 The model can be chosen from store_1.py.

-All the dataset used in the experiment can be found in Data.zip.
+All the datasets used in the experiment can be found in Data.zip.